Marist College students display their "catch of the day" during a

 Students and community volunteers work with DEC staff and scientists to monitor glass eel populations in Hudson River tributaries each spring.
 These tiny fish are counted, weighed, then released back into the water to continue their journey upstream.

 These projects involve students, teachers, and community volunteers directly with scientific design and field methods.
 Participants learn about their local ecosystem and collect important information about migrating fish and environmental conditions.
-More information is available on the citizen-science and eel monitoring page.
+More information is available on the eel project page.

 Seining for fish in the cove adjacent to the Norrie Point